squadk-celfocus/public-partner-sdk-example-android/README.md

 # Library Usage

-In order to run the SDK a ClientID and GrantID are necessary.
+In order to run the SDK a PartnerPassword.
 Each partner is entitled to one.
-Contact the SquaDK team in order to get these keys.
+Contact the SquaDK team in order to get yours.

 ### Initialization expose a class VPartnerLib that initializes the SDK

 VPartnerLib The initialization accepts the following parameters:

-• ClientID (mandatory)

-• GrantID (mandatory)
+• PartnerPassword (mandatory)

 • PartnerCode (mandatory)

+• ClientID (optional)

+• GrantID (optional)

 • PartnerLogo (optional)